FAQ

 Who oversees the fellowship project?

+All fellows must complete a reporting project related to Jewish issues within nine months of the start of the fellowship.
+The choice of project is up to you and your editor.
 If you are a full-time journalist or a freelancer, your assignment editor will approve your project.
-If you are a freelancer writing on spec, your mentor will give feedback on your project.
+Karsh Fellowship Mentors can provide feedback and guidance on your projects.
 The leadership of the fellowship does not approve, vet, edit or otherwise control the output of the fellows.

 How can I help the fellowship reach more journalists?